Mind Transfer (novel): Plot

 The story begins as mind transferring has just been banned on Earth by right-wing biofundamentalists.
 Referred to as “bioeffers,” these terrorists oppose the work of Jonathan Durant, who comes from a dynasty of scientists working to perfect transferring human minds to robot bodies.
 As bioeffers storm the Durant facilities, Jonathan's wife, Bess, gives birth to a son she names Adam with the help of the family’s domestic robot.
-As the new family flees, Jonathon is murdered by a police officer.
+As the new family flees, Jonathan is murdered by a police officer.
 Bess, her son, and the robot manage to find safe passage to the orbital space colony of Centauria in an adjacent solar system.

 On Centauria, the robot assistant reveals that Jonathan is alive within him as the first successful mind transfer.
 The family members raise Adam and work with other scientists on Centauria to improve both robot and mind transfer technology.
 As their work develops they create an even more intelligent robot named Jonwon.

 Adam matures, falls in love, and goes to medical school to study the psychiatry of mind transfers.
 Some scientists attempt to return to Earth to share the knowledge of mind transfer.
 Nevertheless, tensions continue between Earth and Centauria and culminate in a terrorist attack that damages Centauria’s communications.
 The scientists on Earth believe Centauria has been destroyed until the robots and scientists on Centauri develop a new faster-than-light ship to send news of their safety back to Earth.

 Ultimately, Jonwon grows increasingly disaffected with the state of human-robot relations and steals the faster-than-light ship to travel to the planet of Far.
 The original cast of characters by now has transferred their minds to robots and pursue Jonwon to discover that Far contains a planetary ocean which emits mind-altering waves.
 As the protagonists navigate the dangers of the ocean they discover another race of intelligent beings that have also been creating robots of their own.